WallStreetMojo

 Burden Rate

-What is the Burden Rate?
+What Is Burden Rate?

 Burden Rate is the rate of allocation of indirect cost to direct cost of either labor or inventory to give a truer picture of the cost of producing or delivering a product or service.
-In other words, it is the rate of allocation of the hidden labor and inventory overheads costs to direct costs and is calculated by simply adding of the burden cost to direct costs in order to present the total absorbed cost of the items.
+In other words, it is the rate of allocation of the hidden labor and inventory overheads costs to direct costs.

 There are many indirect costs involved in running a business.
 These costs are not always apparent; that’s why they are called the hidden costs of running a business.
 These hidden variable costs create a lot of confusion for business owners.
-These costs are required to be applied to the company’s direct costs where the direct costs are the costs that go directly into the production or delivery of your product or service and are categorized as cost of goods sold (COGS).
+These costs are required to be applied to the company's direct costs where the direct costs are the costs that go directly into the production or delivery of the product or service and are categorized as cost of goods sold (COGS).

 These direct costs appear in the income statement and are used to calculate the gross profit.
 On the other hand, the indirect costs are other than direct costs used in running a business.
 They are subtracted from the gross profit to show a net profit or bottom line.
-Now the rate at which burden costs are applied to direct cost is known as the burden rate.
+Now the rate at which manufacturing burden rate are applied to direct cost is known as the burden rate.

 Burden Rate Formula